joelmoxley/founder-playbook/I. Foundational/04 - Energy Focused Ecosystem - Incubators + Accelerators/md/04 - Incubatenergy.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The Incubatenergy Network is accelerating the transition to a sustainable economy through national coordination of incubator resources supporting entrepreneurs focused on clean energy innovation and deployment.
+The Incubatenergy Network is accelerating the transition to a sustainable economy through national coordination of incubator resources supporting entrepreneurs focused on clean energy innovation and deployment.
 The network has supported more than 500 companies to date and has a significant pipeline.

 Credit: [Incubatenergy](https://incubatenergy.org/)